reforia/reforia.github.io/_posts/unreal/engine/2024-12-27-bpvm-bytecode-IV.md

 - EmitCreateMapStatement
 - EmitCastStatement

-All we need to know is: these function just act like assembly code, on a linear list of statements, we write in each operations in the lowest level, each operations and value type are actually an evaluable expression type `EExprToken`, For example, a `EX_Return` is a return statement, it does not mean the code will trigger a return here, but some other code will jump to this place, while `EX_Int64Const` is an integer constant.
-(Usually an actual value of Int64 will be append after this type).
+All we need to know is: these function just act like assembly code, on a linear list of statements, we write in each operations in the lowest level, each operations and value type are actually an evaluable expression type `EExprToken`, For example, a `EX_Return` is a return statement, (it does not mean the code will trigger a return here, but just the values to return will be stored) And `EX_IntConst` is an integer constant, `EX_FloatConst` is a floating point constant, etc. We will talk about them later.

 ```cpp
 //